Getting to our Venues

 For the safety and security of our patrons and performers, the Eccles Theater does not allow bags or backpacks larger than 12 inches by 12 inches by 6 inches into Delta Performance Hall or the Regent Street Black Box.
 Eccles Theater does not have check-in areas or lockers for bags that are over the size limit, so please plan ahead.
 There are exceptions for medical equipment or diaper bags.

-We are pleased to have Western Food Services as our concessionaire in all of our Arts Centers.
+We are pleased to have Western Food Services as our concessionaire in Abravanel Hall, Capitol Theatre, Eccles Theater, and the Rose Wagner Performing Arts Center.
 Concessions are available before the show and at intermission.
 Western Foods offers Coca-Cola products, gourmet candies and baked treats, and craft and domestic beers (with the exception of Abravanel Hall).
 They accept cash, Visa, Mastercard, American Express, and Discover Card.

 Parking & Transportation